 The Board of Directors awards scholarships to students attending two or four year colleges, technical schools, or community colleges anywhere in the United States.
 The following four aspects of an application are weighted heavily when making award decisions: Cape Cod heritage; academic excellence; extracurricular activities; and financial need.

 If you were not born on Cape Cod, but live here currently and are pursuing an undergraduate education, you may be eligible for scholarships through The Cape Cod Foundation, the Cape Cod Association’s partnering organization.
 Please visit www.capecodfoundation.org for more information about possible scholarship opportunities.

 We understand that sometimes further medical care than that which can be offered locally is required.
 Thus, applications will still be reviewed in this case, as long as your family was residing on Cape Cod or the Islands at the time of your birth and they are still residing on Cape Cod or the Islands.
 Similarly, your application will be reviewed if your family was residing on the Cape but traveling due to military service at the time of your birth, or if you were adopted by at least one parent who was born on the Cape or Islands.

 Cape Cod is defined as Barnstable, Nantucket, and Dukes Counties.
 If your town is not within one of these counties, you are not eligible for this scholarship.

 Even if you are a past recipient, you must re-apply each year for another scholarship.
 Past recipients are not guaranteed an award.
 Dollar amounts vary from year to year.

 All applicants are required to apply through our online application system.
 PAST recipients of this scholarship will have a deadline of midnight on March 15.
-NEW applicants will have a deadline of midnight on April 1.
+HIGH SCHOOL SENIORS have a deadline of 11:59 pm on April 1.
 The links to all applications are available on the “Application” page of this website beginning in Februry of the application year.

 The committee will not consider late applications!